 Who is Michael?

-Michael is currently a Lecturer for the Department of Mathematical and Computational Science at the
+Michael Liut is currently an Assistant Professor, Teaching Stream (Computer Science) in the Department of Mathematical and Computational Sciences at the

 University of Toronto Mississauga.